 In much of the developing world, farmers with two acres of land or less make up the majority of the workforce and produce most of the food.
 More than half are women.
 Working with these smallholder farmers to improve their livelihoods is an effective way to reduce poverty and hunger.
 Yet from 1980 until around 2007, the percentage of international aid directed to agriculture declined from about 18% to less than 4%.
 This under-investment in agriculture is one factor that led to the global food crisis in 2007-08, when fears over food shortages caused prices of rice and other grains to triple in a few months.

 What are we trying to do?

-The Canadian Foodgrains Bank has been urging the Canadian government to make agriculture a priority in its development work, to increase investment in agriculture, and to target interventions to the most vulnerable, including women and smallholder farmers.
+The Canadian Foodgrains Bank encourages the Canadian government to make agriculture a priority in its development work and to target interventions to the most vulnerable, including women and smallholder farmers.
+The 2009 policy brief

 What have we accomplished?